gonmf/dakilang/README.md

 Command | Description
 ------ | -----------
-quit, exit | Stop execution and exit the interpreter if in interactive mode.
-Only stops processing the current file is in non-interactive mode. select_table | Changes the global table currently in use.
-By default, table 0 is active.
-Passing no argument prints the current table number. listing | Prints all clauses kept in the current global table. consult | Read and interpret a Daki language file.
-Receives file path as argument. version | Print version information. help | Print help information. add_memo | Add a clause name to the list of clauses to memoize (ex: `func/3`) rem_memo | Remove a clause name to the list of clauses to memoize; clears the memory pertaining to that clause list_memo | List all clause names of the memoization list
+quit, exit | Stop execution and exit the interpreter if in interactive mode; only stops processing the current file is in non-interactive mode select_table | Changes the global table currently in use; by default, table 0 is active; passing no argument prints the current table number listing | Prints all clauses kept in the current global table consult | Read and interpret a Daki language file; receives file path as an argument version | Print version information help | Print help information add_memo | Add a clause name to the list of clauses to memoize (ex: `func/3`) rem_memo | Remove a clause name to the list of clauses to memoize; clears the memory pertaining to that clause list_memo | List all clause names of the memoization list